Harmontown/harmontown.github.io/docs/_episodes/232/index.md

 title:                "Amazing Blades"
 image:                "episode-placeholder.jpg"
 description: |-
   Rapper Logic joins Harmontown and we continue our legacy of the greatest advertising money can buy.
-Watch the live and on demand at harmontown.com/live!
 showDate:
 releaseDate:          "2016-10-05 10:23:00Z"
 duration:             "02:01:01"